Daniel Petrov | October 14, 2024 | Car Accident

 One of the common consequences of a car accident is medical bills.
 As an accident victim, you may be responsible for paying for your medical care.
-However, if another driver caused your car crash, that driver could be legally liable for your damages, including the cost of medical treatment.
+However, if another driver caused your car crash in Vista, that driver could be legally liable for your damages, including the cost of medical treatment.

 Technically, the at-fault driver’s car insurance company does not pay your medical bills.
 Instead, your car accident settlement includes an amount to reimburse you for the medical costs you incurred because of the car crash.
 You are responsible for paying the medical providers until you settle your case.